NUS-Fintech-Society/ML_Cashflow_Forecasting/README.md

 We made a Python script as our POC to make accurate prediction, using the direct method of forecasting, to obtain free cashflow and forecasted cashflow values within a user-inputted time period.

+We are currently working on the dashboard prototype to present this data in a visual and more understandable way.

 <!-- ACKNOWLEDGEMENTS -->
 <h3 align="left">Acknowledgements</h3>